 THC (tetrahydrocannabinol) is undoubtedly the best known cannabinoid in cannabis.
 Despite the fact that there are hundreds of other active components in the plant.
 Reason behind this popularity is the fact that THC can get you high or stoned – depending on the terpenes it’s mixed with.
 Though there is much more to this substance than you might think!
+Let’s talk about the 5 things you should know about THC in cannabis.

 1. THC Is A Fat